Somesingman/ea-graveyard/README.md

 If you have an issues or suggestions, please [open a new issue](https://github.com/Somesingman/ea-graveyard/issues/new) describing the improvement or feature you would like to see.

 # TODO:
-- Update icons with final icons
+- Clean up README
+- Add analytics
 - Nice to haves:
   - Apply additional sort on studios that have null for a particular sorting field. (ie studio that has not closed, should be sorted by acquired date or date founded when sorting by date closed)
   - Script to add new game studios